 My preference here is the Scosche charger, merely because it’s nice and sturdy.
 However, the Polar does win points for being tiny (even if you lose it).
 On the downside, I find that for many of my USB chargers, the Polar doesn’t fit kindly next to other devices being charged.
 It’s too chubby, and ends up blocking ports.

 In fact, it’s actually the battery that’s probably the single biggest differentiator between them.
-Here’s those official specs:
+Here are those official specs:

 I don’t tend to do single workouts that last to the exhaustion of any of these battery claims.
 That requires a lot more cookies than I could possibly eat in one sitting.
 Instead, I use the devices over multiple workouts – and then I tend to charge them roughly once per week.
 That does seem to work for me just fine.